ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 #### 6. Closing the session

-> “The main virtue of the pre-mortem is that it legitimizes doubts...” – _Kahneman_
+> _“The main virtue of the pre-mortem is that it legitimizes doubts...”_ – Kahneman

 Oh no!
-You've introduce doubt and potentially reduced the default optimistic view some attendees held.
+You've introduced doubt and potentially reduced the default optimistic view some attendees held.
 There might be a sudden sense of unease amongst the group due to potential changes in confidence around existing functionality, requirements and project deadlines.
-You might have even gone far enough to dispelled a long standing illusion that everything in the project is perfectly fine.
-Managing your business stakeholders expectations is going to be key here and it's another very good reason to invite them along to the session, rather than surprising them with the outcomes later.
+You might have even gone far enough to dispel a long standing illusion that everything in the project is perfectly fine.
+Managing your business stakeholders' expectations is going to be key here and it's another very good reason to invite them along to the session, rather than surprising them with the outcomes later.

 As a future action someone is going to be responsible for executing the exploratory testing charters you've defined and reporting back on their discoveries.
 It's important to be mindful of what impact this will have on the current state of the project and on any teams involved.